Sarcochilus

 Sarcochilus, commonly known as butterfly orchids or fairy bells is a genus of about twenty species of flowering plants in the orchid family, Orchidaceae.
-Most species are epiphytes but a few species only grow on rocks or in leaf litter.
-Orchids in this genus usually have short stems, leaves arranged in two rows and flowers arranged along unbranched flowering stems.
+Plants in this genus are epiphytes or lithophytes and usually have short stems, leaves arranged in two rows, and flowers arranged along unbranched flowering stems.
 Most species are endemic to Australia but some are found in New Guinea and New Caledonia.

 Description

 Orchids in the genus Sarcochilus are epiphytic or lithophytic monopodial herbs with fibrous stems and long, relatively broad leaves folded lengthwise and arranged in two ranks.
 The flowers are scented, resupinate and arranged on an unbranched flowering stem, each flower on a short thin stalk.
 The sepals and petals are free from and similar to each other except that the petals are usually smaller than the sepals.
 The labellum is hinged to the column and has three lobes.
 The sides lobes are relatively large and upright, sometimes curving inwards.
 The structure of the middle lobe varies between species.